-The minimum permissible gas supply pressure for the purpose of input adjustment is one (1.0) inch (0.25 kPa) water column above the operating manifold pressure.
+The minimum permissible gas supply pressure for the purpose of input adjustment is 1 in (0.25 kPa) water column above the operating manifold pressure.
 See the rating plate and gas valve for the manifold pressure and gas type.
-The maximum permissible gas supply pressure is fourteen (14.0) inches (3.5 kPa) water column for natural gas and liquefied petroleum gases/propane gas.
+The maximum permissible gas supply pressure is 14 in (3.5 kPa) water column for natural gas and liquefied petroleum gases/propane gas.

-1. Connect this water heater only to the type of gas (Natural or Propane gas) as shown on the rating plate.
-Use clean black iron pipe or equivalent material approved by local codes and ordinances.
-(Dirt and scale from the pipe can enter the gas valve and cause it to malfunction).
-The inlet gas line must have a minimum length of three (3) inches (7.6 cm) drip leg (sediment trap) installed as close to the water heater's gas valve as possible.
+1. Connect this water heater only to the type of gas (Natural or Propane) as shown on the rating plate.
+Use clean black iron pipe or equivalent material approved by local codes and ordinances (dirt and scale from the pipe can enter the gas valve and cause it to malfunction).
+The inlet gas line must have a minimum length of 3 in (7.6 cm) drip leg (sediment trap) installed as close to the water heater's gas valve as possible.
 A ground joint union must be installed as close to the water heater as possible in the gas supply line feeding the water heater to permit servicing of the water heater.
 Compounds used on the threaded joints of the gas piping must be resistant to the action of liquefied petroleum gases/propane gas.
-DO NOT apply pipe dope to the gas valve inlet and make certain that no pipe dope has become lodged in the inlet screen of the gas valve.
+Do NOT apply pipe dope to the gas valve inlet and make certain that no pipe dope has become lodged in the inlet screen of the gas valve.
 Extreme care must be taken to ensure no pipe dope enters the gas valve.
 Avoid excessive torque when tightening the gas supply line to the gas valve.
-Excessive torque may result in cracking of the gas valve housing and could create a gas leak.
+Excessive torgue may result in cracking of the gas valve housing and could create a gas leak.
 The suggested maximum torque is 31.5 ft. lbs.
 (4.4 kg-m).